lms-07/CVSSN/README.md

 - The software environment is Ubuntu 18.04.5 LTS 64 bit.
 - This project is running on a single Nvidia GeForce RTX 3090 GPU based on Cuda 11.0.
 - We adopt Python 3.8.5, PyTorch 1.8.1+cu111.
-- The py+torch combination may not limietd by our adopted one.
+- The py+torch combination may not be limited by our adopted one.

 ## Data Sets and File Hierarchy

 Four popular HSI data sets are adopted in our experiments, i.e., Indian Pines (IP), Kennedy Space Center (KSC), University of Pavia (UP), and University of Houston 13 (UH).
-The first three data sets could be access through [link1](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes##anomaly_detection), and the UH data set through [link2](https://hyperspectral.ee.uh.edu/?page_id=459).
+The first three data sets could be accessed through [link1](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes##anomaly_detection), and the UH data set through [link2](https://hyperspectral.ee.uh.edu/?page_id=459).
 Our project is organized as follows: